jeremywhalen/rpg-cards/README.md

 preview
 =======

-Click [here](https://crobi.github.io/rpg-cards/generator/generate.html) for a live preview of this generator.
+Click [here](https://crobi.github.io/rpg-cards/generator/generate.html) for a live preview of the original generator.

 status of the project
 =====================